MiddletonCommunityVoice/services-list/content/it/Langley-Library.md

 ### Information
 All ages from children to pensioners
 Beginners to Silver Surfers
-Learn with your own equip.
+Learn with your own equipment
 Email: langley.library@rochdale.gov.uk
 Email: rochdale.gov.uk/libraries